jeffmeloy/py2dataset/README.md

 py2dataset analyzes source code to generate structured datasets describing code content and behavior.
 It extracts information from Python files and converts it into JSON-formatted datasets.
 These datasets can help you understand Python software or train AI systems.

-First, py2dataset obtains the questions from the 'questions.json' file and identifies all of Python files within the provided directory.

-Next, py2dataset parses each Python file using the **Abstract Syntax Tree (AST)** and **visitor design pattern** to build a representation of the code structure, functions, classes, methods and variables.

-py2dataset then generates the information for the output datasets including question-answer pairs and instruction-input-output triplets using code snippets as context.
-The datasets answer the questions in `py2dataset_questions.json` about the Python file characteristics.
-Optionally, py2dataset invokes a **language model** to generate responses to questions about the purpose of each file, function, class, method, and variable.

-For each Python code file analyzed, py2dataset outputs a `<filename>.qa.json`, `<filename>.instruct.json`, and a `<filename>.details.yaml` containing the AST analysis to the local `'./dataset'` directory or a specified output directory.
-The software then consolidates all of the datasets together to produce a final `'qa.json'` and `'instruct.json'` that contains the entire dataset contents.
-Optionally, py2dataset creates images of the **relationship graphs** between the functions and classes and saves as image files in the same output directory.

-With its AST parser, visitor pattern and configurable questions, py2dataset flexibly and extensibly analyzes source code to generate descriptive datasets.
-Its modular architecture and multiple formats support diverse use cases for understanding and learning Python code.

 ![py2dataset Diagram](py2dataset.png)

 ## Overview

-The main script is `py2dataset.py`, which analyzes Python source code files in a given directory using the `get_python_file_details.py` module.
-The `get_python_json.py` module is used to generate the question-answer pairs and instructions, using a language model if enabled by the `--use_llm` option.
-The language model is used to answer the questions related to the purpose of the file, functions, classes and variables.
+py2dataset flexibly and extensibly analyzes source code to generate descriptive datasets for understanding and learning Python code.

+py2dataset performs the following functions:

+- Obtain questions from the `py2dataset_questions.json` file or from the questions filename provided in the command line
+- Obtain a file listing of all of Python files within the provided directory and its subdirectories
+- Parse each Python file using the **Abstract Syntax Tree (AST)** and **visitor design pattern** to build a representation of the code structure, functions, classes, methods and variables
+- Generate information for the output datasets including question-answer pairs and instruction-input-output triplets using code snippets as context to answer the questions about the Python file characteristics
+- (Optional) Invoke a **language model** to generate responses to questions about the purpose of each file, function, class, method, and variable
+- Output `<filename>.qa.json` and `<filename>.instruct.json` datasets, and a `<filename>.details.yaml` containing the AST analysis to the local `./dataset` directory or the command line specified output directory
+- (Optional) Create images of the **relationship graphs** between the functions and classes and save as image files in the same output directory
+- Combines the datasets for all individual Python files together to produce a final `qa.json` and `instruct.json` in the same output directory

 ## Installation